 - Developed the project’s strategic vision, structure, governance and broad timeline

-- Worked jointly and engaged with a wide range of stakeholders
+- Worked jointly and engaged with a wide range of stakeholders, including pupils themselves

-- Begun to align this work with other key national developments.
+- Aligned this work with other key national developments.

 - Begun to adapt our inspection processes